inato/data-engineer-take-home-test/README.md

 4. Publish it on your GitHub (or Gitlab, or whatever...)
 5. Send us the link and tell us approximatively how much time you spent on this assignment

-Note that the test should take between 1 to 3 hours to complete.
+Note that the test should take no more than 3 hours to complete.

 ## Guidelines for Success